YIOPTOFF2001/AWS-S3-Image-Uploader/README.md

 ### 3. Get the database up and running with Docker
 On the terminal, get the database container running by entering the following commands:

+Note: I have saved the file name from full-stack-professional to AWS-S3-Image-Uploader

 ![Project Diagram](Images/ls.png)

 ![Project Diagram](Images/running.png)